-In late 1718, a Royal Navy expedition dispatched from Virginia killed the pirate Blackbeard off the coast of North Carolina.
-15 members of his crew were captured and brought to the Public Gaol in Williamsburg.
+In late 1718, a Royal Navy expedition, dispatched from Virginia, killed Blackbeard the pirate off the coast of North Carolina.
+At that same time, 15 members of his crew were captured and brought to the Public Gaol in Williamsburg.
 They were tried for piracy at the Capitol by Virginia Governor Alexander Spotswood in early 1719.
 Join in this recreation of the actual trial of Israel Hands, a member of Blackbeard's crew.
 Hear the evidence and make a judgment!
 How would you sentence a pirate?
 Due to the subject matter, this program is not recommended for young children.

 Parking near the Historic Area is recommended.
 If you plan to park at the Colonial Williamsburg Visitor Center, please check the bus schedule.

 Other Experiences